Jussie Smollett Case Explained: Chicago Officials Hold Press Conference, Reveal New Details About Situation

 — Deadline Hollywood (@DEADLINE) February 21, 2019

 The Chicago authorities then garnered information on the round-trip flights the Osundairo brothers had booked to Nigeria and they knew they had some time to get things in place for their return.
-The two men were taken into custody once they returned to Chicago and their lawyer soon urged police to consider that brothers had enlightening information to share.
+The two men were taken into custody once they returned to Chicago, and their lawyer soon urged police to consider that the brothers had enlightening information to share.

 As the 48th hour the brothers were in custody drew near, things broke open in the case.
 The police ended up releasing the Osundairo brothers and turned their attention to Smollett.
 They say that they have evidence that Jussie paid the two men for the attack and a substantial volume of documentation in terms of phone records that support this new version of events.